matro7sh/Yelaa/README.md

 `Yelaa osint -d <DOMAIN>`

-To run osint command on several domains run `Yelaa osint -t targets.txt`
+This command use the default browser to open the dork page To run osint command on several domains run `Yelaa osint -t targets.txt`

 ## How to run httpx then gowitness